Understanding Tire Pressure Monitoring System (TPMS) in 2007+ Ford Mustangs

 3. The Band/Bracket – Holds the sensor secure to the wheel, ensuring that the sensor transmits information accurately.

-When Ford places the sensors on the wheels at the factory, they are scanned and registered (assigned) to a specific wheel.
+When Ford places the sensors on your Mustang's wheels at the factory, they are scanned and registered (assigned) to a specific wheel.
 This allows your technician to determine exactly where there is a problem.
 The sensors measure air pressure ONLY, so there is no need to register your sensors again if you buy larger rims.
 However, when having new wheels and tires mounted and balanced by a non-Ford Dealer, it is important that your tire technician put your sensors in the same location on the car.

 For example, the sensor that was assigned to the Front Right Wheel will need to go on the new rim going in that location.
 If this is not done, you will need to re-register the sensors so that if there is a problem with the TPMS system, it can be properly diagnosed.